LegionofMany/411BlockPages/Blockpage411 Base Design Documen/Blockpage411 v7.md

 CSV & JSON seed (shortened)

-I included a full CSV/JSON seed in the previous draft.
-If you want I can add a trimmed `data/providers.json` file to the repo and a small seed script `scripts/seed_providers.ts` that imports the JSON into MongoDB / your DB of choice.
+we included a full CSV/JSON seed in the previous draft.
+If you/client want we can add a trimmed `data/providers.json` file to the repo and a small seed script `scripts/seed_providers.ts` that imports the JSON into MongoDB / your DB of choice.

 Implementation phases & rough estimates